dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 - seize the power of ideas, thought and knowledge, to return (providence to the people)

+- understanding cumulative desire with regard to specific issues as a means of understanding the collective intent of people
+  - controlling, lensing attention/focus towards/away from specific
+    goals to disenchant (pushes) for change.
+    - also, driving people's focus from the specific methods of achieving those goals can similarly distract them from making real changes.

 ### [The Triumvarate of Sociphysical Resources: Social, Financial and Informational](#the-triumvarate-of-sociophysical-resources-social-financial-and-informational)

 - TODO: DG Sever Rime